Images, photos and illustrations

-Ask the following questions before choosing an image: What is the use of the image?
-Who is the image addressed to?
+Ask the following questions before choosing an image or film: What is the use of the image?
+What is my audience?
 What do I want to achieve?

 Checklist for images